LG G3: Exterior

 The G3's exterior incorporates a scratch-resistant "metallic skin"—consisting of polycarbonate finished to look and feel like brushed metal; despite being branded as "metallic", the G3's exterior does not use actual metal.
 The finishing is intended primarily to improve grip, and to make the rear casing less susceptible to fingerprint smudging.
 The G3 is available in black, white, gold, burgundy, and violet color finishes.
 Design elements from the G2 are retained by the G3, such as its rear-mounted volume and power buttons.
 In comparison to the G2, the buttons were given a flatter design with a new, rounded shape.

 Display

-The G3 features a 5.5 in, 1440p quad HD IPS LCD display—the first major "global" smartphone to use such a display.
+The G3 features a 5.5 in, 1440p quad HD IPS LCD—the first major "global" smartphone to use such a display.
 As with the G2, the G3 was designed with minimal screen bezels to ensure a compact form.

 Storage and chipsets

 The G3 features a 2.5 GHz quad-core Qualcomm Snapdragon 801 system-on-chip; variants with 16 GB of internal storage have 2 GB of RAM, while variants with 32 GB of internal storage have 3 GB of RAM.